kenzosking6969/PinayMusic/README.md

 ## 🎮 Usage

-- 🎵 Click on trending tracks to play them
+- 🎵 Click on trending tracks to play the sample music
 - ⏯️ Use the audio player controls to manage playback
-- 🎸 Browse different genres using the genre cards
+- 🎸 Browse the visual representation of different genres
-- 👤 Sign up or log in to access additional features
+- 👤 Click login/signup to view the authentication modals

 ## 📸 Screenshots